CathalButler/task-manager/README.md

       - Priority of the task
       - Note.

-## View Tasks:
+### View Tasks:

-Allows the user view tasks entered in the database and:
+Allows the user view tasks stored in the database and:

       - Edit Post: you can edit the task name, date, priority, and note.
       - Delete Post: deletes a selected task.